R o b e r t =R i g g s - - 1 8 9 6 - 1 9 7 0

 Reproduced and Exhibited: Representing America: The Ken Trevey Collection of American Realist Prints, University of California, Santa Barbara, 1995.

-Collections: Library of Congress, Metropolitan Museum of Art, National Gallery of Art, Philadelphia Museum of Art, University of California, Washington State University Museum of Art, Woodmere Art Museum (Philadelphia).
+Collections: Library of Congress, Metropolitan Museum of Art, National Gallery of Art, Philadelphia Museum of Art, University of California, Washington State University Museum of Art, Whitney Museum of American Art, Woodmere Art Museum (Philadelphia).

 Home